-Last week, Craftzine linked to an awesome tutorial for deconstructing cans over at Adaptive ReUse.
-Since then, I’ve been sort of obsessing with ways to reuse the metal that would normally hit our recycling bin.
+Last week Craftzine linked to an awesome tutorial for deconstructing cans over at Adaptive ReUse.
+Since then, I’ve been sort of obsessing with craft ideas to reuse the metal that would normally hit our recycling bin.

 Some of these projects involve taking the tins apart, while others use the entire thing to create something fun and new.
 There are project ideas for a bunch of different skill levels, so don’t fret if you’ve never done any metal crafting before!

 Tin Can Craft Ideas: Beginner to Intermediate

 1. Craft Bits has an easy peasy tutorial for turning an empty can into a sweet little lantern.

 2. Looking for something more kid-oriented?
 Check out this uber-adorable coffee can totem pole from Family Fun.

 3. Of course, there’s also always the good old tin can telephone, if you’re looking for more kid-friendly projects.

 4. Here at Crafting a Green World, Jackie shows us how to alter tins with just some paper and glue!

 5. I’m digging this nature-inspired pencil holder from Mustard Seeds.